 As discussed above, neither Enron nor any other market participant would be expected to purchase all transmission requests granted.
 The requests are made in response to market conditions that change minute by minute.
 After waiting up to 30 days or more for a response, the commercial need for the transmission may no longer exist and/or may be different depending upon which requests are available or unavailable.
 Most importantly, by TVA's own guidelines, if Enron does not respond within 4 days from the date the request is granted, the request is automatically deemed rejected.
 These are TVA's own rules that apply to all market participants.
 It is completely disingenuous to accuse Enron of being the cause of TVA's inability to process requests in a fair and timely manner.

+TVA further suggests that its actions are driven by an attempt to maintain the reliability of the transmission system.
+This is non-sensical.
+While Enron agrees that reliability of the entire transmission grid is of paramount concern, good commercial service should in no way degrade reliability.
+Transmission service guidelines have all been written with the primary view of guaranteeing reliability.
+If TVA believes it cannot provide reliable transmission service under its own Transmission Guidelines, TVA should speak up loudly to the entire electric industry.
+It should not use such a fabrication to explain why Enron’s requests are not being processed in a timely manner.

-TVA suggests that it acted properly in granting its own marketer's requests for transmission to Ameren before responding to Enron's similar request.
+Finally, TVA suggests that it acted properly in granting its own marketer's requests for transmission to Ameren before responding to Enron's similar request.
 You are correct that Enron withdrew some of its requests for the Ameren point of delivery.
 However, TVA’s award of transmission on the Ameren paths to TVA’s marketer was made before Enron’s withdrawal.
 We believe that TVA’s analysis of the propriety in awarding subsequently requested transmission to its own marketer is best left to the review of FERC staff.

 TVA's Obligations as a Transmission Owner